cortical-iv/salted_vex_milk/readme.md

               |-- refresh_members.py  (updates member info)

 ## To do (shorter term)
-- be sure to remove django-datatables2 from virtualenv
 - Members page:
     - Why do I need to add spacing to header?
-    - Work with django-tables2 formatting, centering, filtering out data, etc
 - Index
     - Fix <p> spacing in right grid on index.html: right now it is probably 1em, but should be 0.5 between paras.
 Probably need to design a special style? https://stackoverflow.com/questions/819161/what-is-the-default-padding-and-or-margin-for-a-p-element-reset-css